There Are Better Ways

 The incorporation committee presents a false choice: incorporate or stagnate.
 But Niwot has been improving for decades without a town government, and the tools to continue doing so are more available than ever.

 State grants can fund downtown improvements.
 A PID can fix subdivision roads.
 The existing LID supports our commercial district.
-Mountain View Fire Rescue just built a $15.8 million headquarters here.
-The system is working.
+And the Big Tent BoCo initiative can give Niwot stronger representation on the county board.
+The tools are already here.

 Incorporation is permanent.
 If the budget projections are wrong — and the committee's own numbers have already shifted from 10 to 12 mills — there's no easy way back.
 The alternatives carry no such risk.
 They let us invest in Niwot's future one proven step at a time.